Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: System set-up, method and computational details

-The DFT+NEGF calculations are performed using the SMEAGOL code \cite{rocha2006spin,rungger2020non}, which is interfaced with the locally modified version of the SIESTA package that is used to obtain the electronic structure.
-The capability of SMEAGOL to describe materials with complex spin-texture was already demonstrated in Refs. [\onlinecite{na.ru.12,na.ru.dr.12,ja.na.15}]. \\

-We employ the same functional, basis set, and pseudopotential used for the DFT calculations (see Sec. \ref{sec_DFT_details}).
+We employ the same exchange-correlation functional, basis set, and pseudopotential used for the DFT band structure calculations (see Sec. \ref{sec_DFT_details}).
 We consider $31\times 31$ $\mathbf{k}$ points in the transverse Brillouin zone.
 The density matrix is calculated by integrating the lesser Green's function on a complex contour\cite{rocha2006spin, book2} using $16$ energy points along the complex semicircle, $16$ points along the line parallel to the real axis and $36$ poles.
 In the calculations at finite-bias, we specified $36$ additional points along the real energy axis for the integration of the non-equilibrium contribution to the density matrix.
 We thoroughly check that the spin density is converged with respect to these calculation parameters.
-Furthermore, since the calculated numerical values are small, our results are first obtained for a quite large current density ($\sim10^6$ A/cm$^{2}$) to achieve a reliable precision, and, afterwards, they are linearly extrapolated for the much lower current densities typically considered in experiments ($\sim10^2$ or $10^3$ A/cm$^{2}$). \\
+In particular, the convergence of the results with respect to the number of $\mathbf{k}$ points is discussed in Sec.
+S2 of the SM.
+Finally, we note that, since the calculated numerical values are small, our results are first obtained for a quite large current density ($\sim10^6$ A/cm$^{2}$) to achieve a reliable precision, and, afterwards, they are linearly extrapolated for the much lower current densities typically considered in experiments ($\sim10^2$ or $10^3$ A/cm$^{2}$). \\